zilexa/Homeserver/docker/README.md

     - Netdata: just follow the wizard.
     - NFSv4.2: read more about it here: https://github.com/zilexa/Homeserver/tree/master/network%20share%20(NFSv4.2)

-#### Step 3 - Prepare Compose
+#### Step 3 - Prepare, Verify (repeat) & Run Compose
 Notice the script has placed 2 files in $HOME/docker: `docker-compose.yml` and (hidden) `.env`.
 Notice this folder and its contents are read-only, you need elevated root rights to edit the files.
 Modify docker-compose.yml to your needs and understand the (mostly unique for your setup) variables that are expected in your.env file.
-Things you need to take care of:
+##### 1) Things you need to take care of:
 - .env file: set the env variables in the .env file, generate the required secret tokens with the given command.
 - docker-compose.yml: Change the subdomains (for example: `files.$DOMAIN`) to your liking.
 - docker-compose.yml: Make sure the volume mappings are correct for those that link to the Users or TV folders.
 - if you remove certain applications, at the bottom also remove unneccary networks.
 - notice the commands at the top of the compose file, for your convenience.

-#### Step 4 - Run Docker Compose
+##### 2) Verify Compose file
 `cd docker` (when you open terminal, you should already be in $HOME).
 Check for errors: `docker-compose -f docker-compose.yml config` (-f is used to point to the location of your config file).
 Before running docker-compose, make sure:
 - all app-specific requirements are taken care of.
 The script from the
 - the .env file is complete and correct.
 - the docker-compose.yml file is correct.

-- Open a terminal (CTRL+ALT+T or Budgie>Tilix). **Do not prefix with sudo**. `docker-compose -f $HOME/docker/docker-compose.yml up -d`
+##### 3) Open a terminal (CTRL+ALT+T or Budgie>Tilix). **Do not prefix with sudo**. `docker-compose -f $HOME/docker/docker-compose.yml up -d`
 - **Warning: if you do prefix with sudo, everything will be created in the root dir instead of the $HOME/docker dir, the container-specific persistent volumes will be there as well and you will run into permission issues.
 Plus none of the app-specific preperations done by the script will have affect as they are done in $HOME/docker/.
-Also the specific docker subvolume is not used and not backupped.**
+Also the specific docker subvolume is not used and not backupped.
+And you are providing your Docker apps with full admin access to your OS!**

 All images will be downloaded, containers will be build and everything will start running.
 Run again in case you ran into time-outs, this can happen, as a server hosting the image might be temp down.
 Just delete the containers, images and volumes in Portainer and re-run the command.

-#### Step 5 - Verify
-5. Go to portainer: yourserverip:9000 login and go to containers.
+##### 4) Go to portainer: yourserverip:9000 login and go to containers.
 Everything should be green.
-6. To update an application in the future, click that container, hit `recreate` and check `pull new image`.

 ## Common Docker management tasks
 **Docker Management**